Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 Overall, decorating your dining room with plates allows you to showcase your personal style and add a touch of elegance and charm to the space.
 Experiment with different display options and have fun creating a beautiful and inviting dining room ambiance with plates.

-How To: Vintage Blue and White Platter Wall
+How To Create a Blue and White Vintage Plate Wall Step-by-Step

 I experimented with both of these options!

-It’s there you will decide on the wall’s design and choose if you want to:
+It’s there that you will decide on the wall’s design and choose if you want to:

 • Hang platters vertically or horizontally?